sjt1/unix-and-git-workshop/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Practice with navigating git and explanation of the git workflow.

+The initial review of basic console commands.

+Yes.
+9. I thought the instructor made the class fun and everyone was very helpful.
+It was useful to get some hands-on experience with interactive instruction.